dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Defining Rules

-As a JSR223 openHAB language, you can define rule with the openHAB JSR223 DSL.
-All needed classes and instance (SimpleRule, TriggerBuilder, automationManager instance, etc.) are of course exposed natively with this bundle.
+As a JSR223 openHAB language, you can define rules with the openHAB JSR223 DSL.
+All necessary classes and instances (SimpleRule, TriggerBuilder, automationManager instance, etc.) are, of course, exposed natively with this bundle.
 You can see an example of how to use it [here](https://www.openhab.org/docs/configuration/jsr223.html#example-rules-for-a-first-impression) (examples are written with other languages, but concepts and objects for Java223 are the same).

 **However**, keep in mind that there is a much, much more convenient way to do this.
 You can jump to the relevant section [here](#helperrules).
-But the following sections also exposes some prerequisites if you want to have a better comprehension before jumping in.
+But the following sections also expose some prerequisites if you want to have a better comprehension before jumping in.

 <a id="library"></a>